daniebker/ImageSizer.Lib/README.md

 # ImageSizer.Lib

-A basic library for re-sizing images.
+A basic WPF App for re-sizing images.

 # Features